DiltheyLab/GENTRAIN/documentation/docs/developers/genomic_operations.md

 #### Pairwise Sequence Reconstruction

-Sequences must be reconstructed using the NextClade results.
+Sequences must be reconstructed using the Nextclade results.
 The sequences are reconstructed in pairs to take into account the alignment of the individual sequences.
 The reference sequence is iterated nucleotide by nucleotide, and mutations affect the resulting sequences at each iteration.
 The reconstructions differ depending on the sequence to which the individual sequences are compared, as insertions can influence the overall length of a sequence.

 <div class="flex-charts">
 <div>